chemnteach/regression_modeling/README.md

 **For Large Datasets (>1M rows)**:
 - Reduce `CROSS_VALIDATION_FOLDS` from 5 to 3
 - Decrease `HYPERPARAMETER_ITERATIONS` from 20 to 10
-- Consider removing computationally expensive models (XGBoost, LightGBM, CatBoost)
+- Consider using only fastest models (Random Forest, Extra Trees) for initial exploration

 **For High-Dimensional Data (>100 features)**:
 - Tighten `CORRELATION_THRESHOLD` to 0.90